patrickbatista42/patrickbatista42/README.md

 * 🗣️ **Natural Language Processing (NLP) and LLMs:** Development and application of language models for various tasks.
 * 🛠️ **AI-focused Software Development:** Creating intelligent and scalable solutions.

-I am looking for **new job opportunities, challenging projects, and collaborations** where I can apply and expand my knowledge in Artificial Intelligence, contributing to the development of innovative solutions.
-I have a strong interest in positions such as AI/ML Developer, Junior Data Scientist, or Machine Learning Engineer.

 ---